MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-introduction/includes/03-introduction-azure-sphere.md

 You're a solution domain expert.
 But you're now also responsible for tracking new and emerging security threats, mitigating them, and updating the platform to protect IoT devices.

 Azure Sphere is a unique, highly secure IoT platform.
-You focus on your solution.
+It allows you to focus on your solution.

 Azure Sphere manages:
 - Security.